blakesmith/skeeter/README.md

 ### Running

 Each ruby process has its own controller script (in the controllers/ direction) that will launch it as a daemon.
+You must use Ruby 1.9 (for fiber support).

 - skeeter_controller.rb - Start the Goliath web server on port 9000. (ruby
   controllers/skeeter_controller.rb start)